beaconmerce/heroku_deploy_button_test/README.md

     * npm install

+* If you have changed code and rebuid everything, then run the following commands

+    * webpack -p
+    * webpack --config webpack-client.config.js
+    * gulp service-worker

 * Run the server
     * npm start
+    * gulp if you are on local machine

+* Browse [**http://localhost:3000**](http://localhost:3000/) if you are in local machine.

 ## Community
 "**Knowledge is power, Community is strength and positive attitude is everything**" by **Lance Armstrong**.